hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 ## Special Bonus:

 * Did you notice that the code is very nearly generic?
 * Take another look at the code.
-Observe the abstract structure.
+Notice the composition structure.
 * Do you think you could generalize this into an abstract data browser?
 Of course you could.
 * The whole point of building Electric was to pave the way for exactly that: a general purpose web-based data browser — i.e., *general hypermedia client* — that is powerful enough to express bespoke business applications, in their full glory: without sacrificing complexity, customization, or performance requirements.
-* Based on this result, it seems that with v3, Electric has finally achieved sufficiently strong operational properties to achieve this goal! 🎉🎉🎉🥳🥳🎸🎸!
-(I hope it was worth the $2M we spent!)
+* Based on this result, it seems that with v3, Electric has finally achieved sufficiently strong operational properties to achieve this goal! 🎉🎉🎉🥳🥳🎸🎸 (I hope it was worth the $2M that we spent!)
-* Join our beta if you'd like to take a whack at it!
+* [Join our beta](https://www.hyperfiddle.net/early-access.html) if you'd like to take a whack at it!
 Maybe you beat us to it?